Coat of Arms

 - The marsh and green and white waterway: The undulating green and white lines represent the waters of the Fraser River and the plants represent the rich land along its banks.
 The river symbolizes an area teeming with life, abundance, and vitality.
 The water and the wetlands are sources of life and in a similar way, UFV is a source of vitality and knowledge.

 - The two blue herons: Ubiquitous in the Fraser Valley, the blue heron represents patience, skill, and good luck.
-The First People saw herons as symbols of inquisitiveness, determination, and excellent judgement.
+The First Peoples saw herons as symbols of inquisitiveness, determination, and excellent judgement.
 They believed sighting a heron before a hunt indicated it would be victorious.
 This parallels the search for knowledge at UFV.

 - The hummingbird and shield: Known as the “arms” and depicted in the university colours of green and white, the shield design includes vines which allude to the concept of education as a form of nurturing, growth, and transformation.
 The green triangular “V” shape evokes a valley, and the hummingbird is a local species.
 The hummingbird is a symbol of pure love and joy, and also represents resilience, the ability to travel great distances tirelessly, and the ability to respond quickly.
 This mirrors UFV’s mandate to provide lasting knowledge, to respond to the community we serve, to endure over time, and to provide the knowledge students need for their journey.